maarcostorres/maarcostorres/README.md

 ###

-<p align="left">I really enjoy technology and learning about diverse areas, always seeking to expand my knowledge.
+<p align="left">I am a Computer Science student at Universidade Vila Velha (UVV) with a deep passion for technology and a continuous drive to expand my knowledge across diverse fields.

-Currently, I work in the Digital Channels Coordination at Unimed Vitória, where I support strategic IT initiatives aligned with the company's planning.
-My role involves collaborating with the team to optimize processes and technological solutions that add value to the company's sector and application.

-In parallel, I am studying Computer Science at Universidade Vila Velha, which allows me to apply my programming skills.
-I am also a member of the UVV Finance group, where I contribute to market analysis and develop skills in collaboration and critical thinking.</p>
+On the technical side, I am proficient in programming with C#, Python, PHP, and JavaScript, applying these skills to solve real-world problems and deliver efficient projects.
+I am always looking for new challenges that allow me to bridge the gap between academic theory and professional innovation.</p>

 ###